bebatut-slides/2020/14_07_ismb/slides.md

 <small>[OLS image for BCC talk](https://docs.google.com/presentation/d/13oi1NjwnStAwC0PqIB22xwai_iUQRDQ94BIwR7b5yH4/present?token=AC4w5Vh5PZq0YVvpS5DjAlnjrFFQTYBYHg%3A1594229079112&includes_info_params=1&eisi=COGczo-WvuoCFW3E0gQdQDEANg#slide=id.g8b9c80d844_0_14)</small>

 Note:
+- Sam
-- Sam is now an Open Science practitioner
+- Are now an Open Science practitioner
 - Understand the gaps others may in Open Science
 - Can now join OLS as mentor to guide mentee with their project
 - Become also expert to share their knowledge with all participants by giving talks during cohort calls and help other projects with some consulting